California State Route 138: Route description

+(1) Route 5 near Gorman to Route 14 near the City of Lancaster.

+(2) Route 14 near the City of Palmdale to Route 18 near Crestline.

+The definition omits the concurrency with Route 14 instead of duplicating that segment in the other route's definition in the code.
+Subdivision (b) permits the state to relinquish control of the segment of the highway within Palmdale to the city.

 The western leg of State Route 138 traverses the Lancaster Freeway from Interstate 5 to Gorman Post Road, Lancaster Road from Gorman Post Road to 245th Street West near Neenach School, and Avenue D from 245th Street West to Route 138's north junction with State Route 14.
 The Lancaster Freeway has four lanes, two for each direction of travel.
 Both Lancaster Road and Avenue D are 2-lane conventional roads; Avenue D is on a straight alignment over its 22 mi between 245th Street West and State Route 14.

 After its co-routing with the Antelope Valley Freeway (SR 14) for approximately 14 mi through Lancaster and Palmdale, it passes through Palmdale's eastside as four-lane Palmdale Boulevard, 47th Street East, and Fort Tejon Road to Avenue T. At Avenue T it tapers to two lanes and continues straight ahead on Pearblossom Highway through Littlerock, Pearblossom, and Llano to its west junction with State Route 18.
 Route 18's western terminus siphons off Las Vegas-bound travelers from 138.
 At its west junction with State Route 18, State Route 138 turns southeast on Antelope Highway to the Los Angeles/San Bernardino County line where it loses its alternative name, Antelope Highway.